Creating a data management plan (DMP)

 - In common usage by the research community

 - Using standard character encodings (i.e., ASCII, UTF-8)

 - Uncompressed (space permitting)

-What data standards and metadata standards will each datasets follow?
+What data standards and metadata standards will each dataset follow?

 Use existing standards of the discipline when possible

-When there are no standards, describe what metadata you will create
+When there are no standards, describe the metadata you will create.

 Who will have access to your datasets?
 How and when will you share your datasets, if applicable?